notsag-dev/consensys-test/README.md

 # Consensys test - Meeting room booking
-Solution for the meeting room booking problem.
-It consists of a REST API with a few endpoints to handle user registration and room booking.
+Solution for the meeting room booking exercise at Consensys.
+It consists of a REST API with a few endpoints to handle user registration and meeting rooms booking.

 ## Requirements
 If running using Docker, just Docker and Docker Compose are required.
 Otherwise Node 14 and a Postgres database are required.